Do you desire to know what causes slow processing speed? We’ve got you covered in this article!

 In this section, we’ll be providing solutions to the causes of slow processing speed.

-These will make us explore: 3 A’s of Processing Speed.
+These will make us explore: the 3 A’s of Processing Speed.

 So, what are they?

-- Acceptance- Parents and teachers accepting this unique style of learning in their students.
+- Acceptance- Parents and teachers accept this unique style of learning in their students.

 - Accommodation- Helping to accommodate learning challenges